What Is a Supply Chain Digital Twin?

 Simulation blocks

-Once you have the data on the supply chain components and processes, you can use Python to create algorithms and simulations that replicate the behavior of the supply chain.
+Once you have the data on the supply chain components and processes, you can use Python to create algorithms and simulations that replicate the behaviour of the supply chain.

 Supply Chain Network Digital Twin Model